 - The baby suffers from galactosemia or phenylketonuria, pathologies that consist in the deficit of certain enzymes, which forces to take other types of special milks, without lactose and without phenylalanine, respectively.

-Breastfeeding may also be used at the mother's own discretion, either for work or personal reasons.
-There are women who prefer to feed their baby directly with a bottle, mainly because of the immense comfort it provides.
+It is also possible that formula feeding is resorted to by the mother's own choice, either for work or personal reasons.
+There are women who prefer to bottle-feed their baby directly, mainly because of the immense convenience involved.

-Another of the reasons that these women defend is that breastfeeding does not fall on them alone, either the couple or relatives can help them in the work of feeding.
-In addition, artificial lactation allows them to continue with their daily routines.
+Another of the reasons that women give for using formulas is that int his way the responsibility for feeding does not fall on them alone.
+Their partners or family members can help them in the feeding process.
+As such, they can better continue their daily routines.

-During breastfeeding, the level of prolactin hormone is higher than usual and this unbalances the hormones responsible for regulating the ovarian cycle.
+While breastfeeding, the level of the hormone prolactin is higher than usual and this affects the hormones responsible for regulating the ovarian cycle.
 For this reason, ovulation and menstruation do not occur during breastfeeding.

 However, the contraceptive protection of breastfeeding may not be effective.
 A small change in hormonal status can cause ovulation and thus pregnancy.
 Therefore, if a new pregnancy is not desired, it is recommended to use a barrier contraceptive method such as the condom.

-On the other hand, many women who have been mothers thanks to in vitro fertilization (IVF) wonder whether it would be possible to transfer frozen embryos during lactation to have another baby as soon as possible, if they had embryos left over from the previous cycle.
+Many women who have been mothers thanks to in vitro fertilization (IVF) ask if it is possible to transfer frozen embryos during lactation to have another baby as soon as possible, if they had embryos left over from the previous cycle.